If you’d like to catch up on the earlier installments, check out Part 1 and Part 2 of 50 Favorite Film Scores. Without further ado, on with the list…

 22. THE EMPIRE STRIKES BACK (1980)

 A STAR WARS sequel from the good old days before the series started to suck.
 Little did we know at the time just how great EMPIRE STRIKES BACK was.
-I worked as an movie usher during that summer of 1980.
-Sometimes at night I can still hear the lambs screaming… The film is also arguably John Williams’s peak in the series.
+I worked as a movie usher during that summer of 1980.
+Sometimes at night, I can still hear the lambs screaming… The film is also arguably John Williams’s peak in the series.
 Thematically rich and filled with classic musical set pieces, I wore out this double LP, much like I did its predecessor.
-From the battle in the ice to the final shot as the camera pulls back from the sick bay, Williams’s score is practically perfect in every way.
+From the battle in the ice to the final shot as the camera pulls back from the sickbay, Williams’s score is practically perfect in every way.

 21. NORTH BY NORTHWEST (1959)